The end point and what we’ll know when we reach it

 Personal Due Diligence recommends that parents independently seek out and make the fullest possible use of a registered psychologist to explore their children’s interests and aptitudes in depth.

-For information about and insights into the changes taking place in education today and what they could mean for tomorrow, the economy and employment, please click on the “85 must-read articles… and counting” tab.
+For information about and insights into the changes taking place in education, the labour market and the workplace today and what they could mean for tomorrow, the economy, employment, your children and you, please click on the “88 must-read articles… and counting” tab at the top of this page.